download_file_from_url

 • path_to_file (str | os.PathLike[str]) – Path where the downloaded file will be saved; it can be either a full path with filename or just a filename, in which case it will be saved in the current working directory.

-• if_exists (str) – Action to take if the specified file already exists; options include 'replace' (default - download and replace the existing file) and 'pass' (cancel the download).
+• if_exists (str) – Action to take if the specified file already exists; options include 'replace' (default - download and replace the existing file) and 'pass' (cancel the download and return None).

 • max_retries (int) – Maximum number of retries in case of download failures; defaults to 5.